vitaeld/javaFrameworkExample/README.md

 When using different input data to create several test cases from 1 test @ParameterizedTest JUnit attribute should be used.

 Tools used: Selenium Webdriver +JUnit + Maven
+To do:
+Moove left testing data to Json file (such as search input data, expected message etc.)